 All these genotoxicity profiles need to stored and analyzed, for which a software package called ToxPlot was created.
 ToxPlot, however, could not fit the ever-growing demand of ToxTracker by third parties.
 “We are working with enormous datasets.
 Imagine thousands of folders containing in turn one hundred thousand data points.
 We needed to find a better solution, with the major condition of those large datasets being made accessible internally as well as for our clients.”

 At this point, Toxys turned to Omnigen, the Google Cloud partner for the Life Sciences & Health branch.
 “We needed to find a partner with complementary knowledge, and we found that partner in Omnigen”, Hendriks points out.
 With expertise in the field of bioinformatics and life sciences, Omnigen could assist Toxys in overcoming a gap in bioinformatic knowledge.

 The combined expertise of both companies gave rise to an advanced ToxPlot package to help analyse and store ToxTracker data.
 With the use of Google Cloud computing, Omnigen made ToxPlot secure, fast and scalable, and future-proof.
 Besides the delivery of a tailored solution, the overall collaboration was a pleasant one.
 “Between Toxys and Omnigen, there is and there always has been good communication.
 From both sides we delivered what we promised, and we honoured existing commitments”, Hendriks looks back.

 The key to success for such a partnership?
-According to Hendriks, it all comes down the right people involved.
+According to Hendriks, it all comes down to the right people involved.
 “You need people with unique expertise that are dedicated to the project.
-With two companies involved, it is crucial to be complementary and to think in innovate ways, together.”
+With two companies involved, it is crucial to be complementary and to think in innovative ways, together.”